Institut Laue–Langevin: History

 The institute was founded by France and Germany, with the United Kingdom becoming the third major partner in 1973.
 These partner states provide, through Research Councils, the bulk of its funding.
 Ten other countries have since become partners.
 Scientists of institutions in the member states may apply to use the ILL facilities, and may invite scientists from other countries to participate.
 Experimental time is allocated by a scientific council involving ILL users.
 The use of the facility and travel costs for researchers are paid for by the institute.
 Commercial use, for which a fee is charged, is not subject to the scientific council review process.
 Over 750 experiments are completed every year, in fields including magnetism, superconductivity, materials engineering, and the study of liquids, colloids and biological substances such as proteins.

-The high-flux research reactor produces neutrons through fission in a compact-core fuel element.
-Neutron moderators cool the neutrons to wavelengths usable experimentally.
-Neutrons are then directed at a suite of instruments to probe the structure and behaviour of many forms of matter by elastic and inelastic neutron scattering, and to probe the fundamental physical properties of the neutron.
+The institute houses a high-flux research reactor, the French High Flux Reactor (RHF), designed primarily for neutron scattering experiments.
+The RHF is a heavy water-moderated research reactor using highly-enriched (93%) UAl_{x} plate-type metal fuel.
+The reactor produces 58.3 MW of thermal power, and delivers one of the highest neutron fluxes available in the world (1.5×10^{15} neutrons per cm^{2} per second).
+Neutrons are directed from the core at a suite of instruments to probe the structure and behaviour of many forms of matter by elastic and inelastic neutron scattering, and to probe the fundamental physical properties of the neutron.
 Fission products and gamma rays produced by nuclear reactions in the reactor core are also used by the instrument suite.

 In 2000 began the introduction of new instruments and instrument upgrades.
 The first phase has already resulted in a 17-fold gains in performance.
 The second phase started in 2008: it comprises the building of 5 new instruments, the upgrade of 4 others, and the installation of 3 new neutron guides.